 At the very beginning of my career I organized a meeting of a research project team, still an undergraduate.
 The project was concerned with the development of thin films for microwave circuits, and my task in the project was the optimization of those films.
 But I was not an expert in waveguides and microwave circuits, and I had not developed a feeling for the propagation of waves along the walls of our tiny cavities.
 I knew Maxwell’s equations, but this is not the same as feeling how a specific electromagnetic system would evolve over time.

 Since I was the most inexperienced member of the team I dared to utter what I considered a really stupid and basic question at the end of the meeting, after we had discussed all sorts of details and project management issues:

 How exactly do these waves propagate?
 How are they confined to the waveguides?

-In that moment I promised to myself that I will always dare to ask the so-called stupid questions – both to myself and to others, and I would to ponder about damaging my reputation as an expert (that I might become eventually, in some fields).
-I think that I was able to keep the promise, though it is sometimes hard to resist the temptation to cover gaps in basic knowledge by resorting to expert lingo.
+In that moment I promised to myself that I will always dare to ask the so-called stupid questions – both to myself and to others, and I would not care about damaging my reputation as an expert (that I might become eventually, in some fields).
+I think that I have been able to keep the promise, though it is sometimes hard to resist the temptation to cover gaps in basic knowledge by resorting to expert lingo.

 Science shows are successful partly due the unexpected twist in the explanation of simple everyday phenomena.
 And I would believe that every student of physics has seen an experienced professor guessing wrong when trying to explain such phenomena.
 Consider the famous experiment of the helium filled balloon in a car: The balloon is attached to a stiff wire and the other end of the wire is attached to the seat of the car.
 The length of the wire is shorter than the height of the car.
 If the car is not accelerating, the angle between the wire and the bottom plate of the car would be 90 degrees.
 What would happen if the car is accelerates?